menu

 Overview

-The Solutions for Lasting, Viable Energy Infrastructure Technologies (SOLVE IT) Prize aims to empower communities to identify and implement innovative clean energy solutions in a way that works for their unique needs and challenges.
+The Solutions for Lasting, Viable Energy Infrastructure Technologies (SOLVE IT) Prize aims to enable local organizations to identify and implement innovative energy solutions in a way that works for their unique needs and challenges.

-Communities across the country are faced with long-standing energy challenges, including pollution from heavy industry and other sources, high energy costs, aging grid infrastructure, and more.
-Clean energy technologies can help address many of these challenges while providing other economic, health, and workforce benefits.
+Regions across the country are faced with long-standing energy challenges, including impact from heavy industry, high energy costs, aging grid infrastructure, and more.
+Innovative energy technologies can help address many of these challenges while providing economic, workforce, and other benefits.

-Many communities, however, lack the resources and capacity to consider the best possible approach to a clean energy transition.
-The SOLVE IT Prize was designed to support communities as they identify and implement innovative clean energy solutions in a way that works best to address their unique needs and challenges.
-In doing so, the SOLVE IT Prize looks to promote the commercialization of promising energy technologies that will lead to an equitable and just energy transition.
+Many organizations, however, lack the resources and capacity to develop plans for local energy projects.
+The SOLVE IT Prize was designed to support local stakeholders and organizations as they identify and implement innovative energy solutions in a way that works best to address their unique needs and challenges.
+In doing so, the SOLVE IT Prize looks to promote the commercialization of promising energy technologies that will lead to reliable, affordable energy across the U.S.

-The prize will award competitors with a demonstrated history of productive work with communities.
-Competitors will work collaboratively with stakeholders interested in community-scale (neighborhood-, town-, or city-scale) planning around clean energy to engage their communities, build a network of support for clean energy or decarbonization projects, and develop plans for carrying out these projects.
+The prize will award competitors with a demonstrated history of productive work with stakeholder.
+Competitors will work collaboratively with stakeholders interested in community-scale (neighborhood-, town-, or city-scale) planning around energy infrastructure to engage local residents and organizations, build a network of support for energy projects, and develop plans for carrying out these projects.

 Prize Structure

-Over three phases, competitors will work with communities to develop a credible path forward on clean energy projects that help address local challenges.
+Over three phases, competitors will work with their stakeholders to develop a credible path forward on energy projects that help address local challenges.

-Embark Phase: Competitors will identify a community, a challenge facing that community that can be addressed by a clean technology solution, and a clear plan for engaging with the community.
+Embark Phase: Competitors will identify a region, a local challenge facing that community that can be addressed by an energy technology solution, and a clear plan for engagement.
 Competitors will demonstrate that they have what it takes to carry out their project.

-Engage Phase: Teams will engage with their community stakeholders to develop the community’s vision for their future clean energy or decarbonization project.
+Engage Phase: Teams will engage with their stakeholders to develop the vision for their future energy project.

-Establish Phase: Teams will create plans for carrying out at least one specific, technically novel clean energy or decarbonization project.
+Establish Phase: Teams will create plans for carrying out at least one specific, technically novel energy project.
 Winners will demonstrate proof that they have obtained the confirmed commitments needed to carry out their projects.

 For more information, review the official rules document.

 The U.S. Department of Energy’s Office of Technology Transitions (OTT), Office of Clean Energy Demonstrations (OCED), and Office of Energy Efficiency and Renewable Energy (EERE) have collaborated to launch the SOLVE IT Prize.
 The prize is part of the American-Made program and is administered by the National Renewable Energy Laboratory.
-SOLVE IT is funded by the Bipartisan Infrastructure Law (BIL) through the Technology Commercialization Fund (TCF).
+SOLVE IT is funded by the Infrastructure Investment and Jobs Act (IIJA) through the Technology Commercialization Fund (TCF).

 Guidelines